JuWu-19/CardsSymbolExtraction-Classification/README.md

+## Course project of Image analysis and pattern recognition EE-451
 We did not upload the data train_games.

 Before running project.ipynb, please copy the data folder "train_games" into the same path as project.ipynb.